Ambition-08/PRODIGY_DS_03/README.md

 Sample Outputs

-This repository contains sample outputs and visualizations generated from the analysis, located in the Sample_Outputs folder.
+This repository contains sample outputs and visualizations generated from the analysis, located in the  folder.
-How to Contribute
+How to Contribute.

-If you'd like to contribute to this project or improve the analysis, please open a pull request or submit issues.